Qumulo/docs/_includes/content-reuse/admin-guides/network-configuration/connecting-multiple-virtual-networks.md

 <ul>
   <li>If you can add both static and floating IP addresses, they must be on the same network.</li>
   <li>You can use multiple <code>--floating-ip-ranges</code> or <code>--dns-servers</code> flags.</li>
   <li>Each VLAN can have different MTU values, as long as the MTU value of the <code>Default</code> network is equal or greater than the combined MTU values of all networks in your Qumulo cluster.
-To set the MTU value for the <code>Default</code> network, use the <a href="https://docs.qumulo.com/qq-cli-command-guide/network/network_mod_interface.html"><code>qq network_mod_interface</code></a> command.
+To set the MTU value for the <code>Default</code> network, run the {% include qq.html command="network_mod_interface" %} command.
 Then, you can set an equal or smaller MTU value for the other networks.</li>
 </ul>
 {{site.data.alerts.end}}